49 Different Types of Snakes in Florida

 Kingsnakes from the Appalachian region share body characteristics with other kingsnakes.

 Although their coloring varies, their bodies are typically pale in color.
-Their bands may be large or small, or they may not have any pattern at all.
+Their bands may be large or small or without a pattern.

-These nonvenomous types of snakes in Florida are found in the Panhandle region, primarily in and around Apalachicola, in the central and eastern regions (hence the name).
+These nonvenomous snakes are found in Florida’s Panhandle region, primarily in and around Apalachicola, in the central and eastern regions (hence the name).

 40. Plain-bellied Watersnake